View a presentation done by Dr. Andrew Pilmanis on the early days of the Lab and the Chamber program at: https://youtu.be/6k8r1LqJuYo

-In the late 1960s, the University of Southern California established the USC Catalina Marine Science Center (CMSC, now called the USC Philip K. Wrigley Marine Science Center) in the valley off of Big Fisherman Cove on Catalina Island.
-Shortly after the construction of the lab North American Rockwell and the US Navy utilized it as a base for their testing of the submersible Beaver IV.
+In the late 1960s, the University of Southern California established the USC Santa Catalina Marine Biological Laboratory (SCMBL, now called the USC Philip K. Wrigley Marine Science Center) in the valley off of Big Fisherman Cove on Catalina Island.
+Shortly after the construction of the lab, North American Rockwell and the US Navy utilized it as a base for their testing of the submersible Beaver IV.
 The hanger they built to house and service the submersible would later become the home of the USC Catalina Hyperbaric Chamber.

 Over the years information from the diving accidents treated at the Chamber have led to recommendations for the entire recreational diving community.
 In the 1970s and 1980s, it was noted that many cases of air embolism treated at the Chamber were caused by free-ascent training in basic classes.
 Recommendations were made to modify free-ascent training and occurrences of these cases were reduced.
 A recent review of causes of panic in divers treated at the Chamber has produced recommendations on how to reduce a diver’s potential for panic.
 Based upon the cases of two unconscious divers who were brought to the Chamber, recommendations were made to scuba training agencies to prohibit instructors from using closed or semiclosed circuit rebreathers while training basic open circuit scuba divers.